 Judgments rendered in state that is party to treaty Some of the treaties to which the Netherlands is party to require that the foreign judgment cannot or can no longer be appealed in the country of origin, and evidence of same.

-Judgments rendered in any other state without treaty Other foreign judgments that are still subject to appeal are recognisable and enforceable in the Netherlands, provided that the formal and substantive requirements are fulfilled.
+Judgments rendered in any other state without treaty Other foreign judgments that are still subject to appeal are in principle recognisable and enforceable in the Netherlands, provided that the formal and substantive requirements are fulfilled.
 The court has a broad discretion in this respect.
 However, the prevailing opinion on this matter is not unambiguous.

 What are the formal and documentary requirements for recognition and enforcement of foreign judgments?